Training and Education

 Program of Study

-The TMCC Dental Hygiene Program is a full-time program.
-As such, all core hygiene courses in the degree are taken in sequence.
-Students are strongly encouraged to complete as many support courses as possible prior to entering the program, as the time requirements of the program are considerable.
+The TMCC Dental Hygiene Program is a full-time program, which requires core courses to be taken in sequential order.
+Students are strongly encouraged to complete support coursework prior to entering the program, as the training program is demanding.

 Curriculum to Integrate Oral Health & Primary Care for Clinicians and Instructors